henpemaz/Rain-Meadow/Readme.md

 Rain Meadow builds it's mod files into the `\Mod` directory.

-While this project is still early in development, it is not recommended you install it directly from the repository, not all commits will contain a stable or up-to-date build.
+While this project is still in development, it is not recommended you install it directly from the repository, not all commits will contain a stable or up-to-date build.

 Instead you should join the discord server and check pins in the #playtesting channel.